lyfofagni/Top-100-Coders/profile/agniveshps-1@mulearn.md

 ### About Me

 > Myself Agnivesh PS from Trivadrum.
 I'm a B.Tech Computer Science Student at Mar Baselios College of Engineering and Technology here in Trivandrum.
-I'm basically a designers and like to learn more about Python Full Stack Development.
+I'm a designers and like to learn more about Python Full Stack Development.

 ### Portfolio Highlights